By Eric S. Peterson, Cathy McKitrick, Ria Agarwal, Taylor Hartman and McKhelyn Jones.

 Utah Renters Together, utahrenterstogether.org, UtahRentersAssociation@gmail.com

-Free to read, not to report.
-If you enjoyed this article and would like to support more reporting like it, please consider making a tax deductible donation to The Utah Investigative Journalism Project by clicking HERE.
+Free to read but not to report.
+If you liked this article and would like to support more investigative journalism like it, please consider making a tax-deductible donation by clicking HERE.